microsoft/tsiclient/docs/UX.md

 eventsTable.render(events, chartOptions)
 ```

-where ``events`` is an array of flat JSON objects, with an example shape like this...
+Above, `events` is an array of flat JSON objects with the following kind of shape:

 ```JavaScript
 [